What are the Best Books for Mums Which Aren’t About Motherhood or Parenting?

 We want to think we’ll live forever, but we won’t.
 My mother died at 37 from cancer so Randy’s book and stories hit home for me.
 It wasn’t until I faced my own health scares with paralysis and testing positive for bladder cancer (cancer my mum died from) that I really appreciated my life.
 Since that time, I have actively worked to ensure my daughters and I have the life we want, that we have memories, not just things.

 The Last Lecture is a wonderful collection of his life stories with lessons for all of us.
 Professors are often asked to give a ‘last lecture’ at universities.
 For Randy, it really was his last lecture.

 12. You Are A Badass – Jen Sincero

 Super popular in many groups I am in, You Are A Badass does contain swearing and is along similar lines to others mentioned above.
 We, as women, clearly have issues with self-doubt and letting others dictate our lives.
 Books like this help you take control, define a life you want and get more confidence.

 13. Whatever appeals to you

 No list is going to have the answer for everything for you.
-Instead, find books which have meaning for you or is something of interest in your life.
+Instead, find books that have meaning for you or is something of interest in your life.
 For example, many women I know lately have loved Women Who Love Too Much (great for anyone who has been in a relationship with an addict, is codependent or simply does everything in the relationship), The 4-Hour Work Week I recommend to all business owners.

 Tools Of Titans is another great book based on the podcast interviews of incredibly successful people by Tim Ferriss.
-Anything by Brene Brown, Radical Acceptance by Tara Brach, The Miracle Morning was a game changer for me recently to really set my day up right (read how here).
+Anything by Brene Brown, Radical Acceptance by Tara Brach, The Miracle Morning was a game-changer for me recently to really set my day up right (read how here).
 What area of your life do you feel is lacking or you need help in?
 Find books to help with that.